singingwolfboy/netlify-home/_posts/2015-12-08-a-step-by-step-guide-metalsmith-on-netlify.md

 ### Step 2: Link to Your GitHub
 Clicking *“New Site”* brings you to this screen:
 ![Link to GitHub](/uploads/createsite.png)
-When you push to GitHub, netlify does all the work.
+When you push to GitHub, Netlify does all the work.
 No more wasting time on manual deploying of updates or changes!

-Since we're hosting the site assets on GitHub, we’ll need to link netlify to GitHub.
+Since we're hosting the site assets on GitHub, we’ll need to link Netlify to GitHub.
 Click the button *“Link to GitHub”*.

-### Step 3: Authorize netlify
+### Step 3: Authorize Netlify
-You can skip this step, if you already have an account with netlify set up to automatically login!
+You can skip this step, if you already have an account with Netlify set up to automatically login!

 You will be asked to provide your GitHub login details:
 ![GitHub Login](/uploads/githublogin.png)

-We need to let netlify and GitHub talk to each other, so review the permissions and then click authorize application.
+We need to let Netlify and GitHub talk to each other, so review the permissions and then click authorize application.
 ![Authorize netlify](/uploads/authorization.png)

-Like it says in the image above on the right, netlify doesn’t store your GitHub access token on our servers!
+Like it says in the image above on the right, Netlify doesn’t store your GitHub access token on our servers!

-If you’d like to know more about the permissions netlify requests and why we need them, you can check out our [documentation on GitHub Permissions](https://docs.GitHubnetlify.com/github-permissions/).
+If you’d like to know more about the permissions Netlify requests and why we need them, you can check out our [documentation on GitHub Permissions](https://docs.GitHubnetlify.com/github-permissions/).

 ### Step 4: Choose Your Repo
 ![metalsmith_choose_repo.jpg](/uploads/metalsmith_choose_repo.jpg)
-Once you're connected to GitHub, netlify will show you a list of your GitHub repositories, as seen above.
+Once you're connected to GitHub, Netlify will show you a list of your GitHub repositories, as seen above.
 For the purpose of this tutorial we'll select the *“metalsmith-demo”* repo we just pushed to GitHub.

 ### Step 5: Configure Your Settings